 Spaniels and retrievers hunt in different ways.
 Spaniels hunt closely to their handler – they quarter (crisscross or circle) in front of the handler.
 Spaniels adapt their hunt after wind and terrain.
 The zigzag pattern is not a goal in itself, instead the important thing is that the whole ground is scanned.
 When the spaniel finds game she flushes it (so that the animal flies up or runs away) and then the animal can be shot.
 When game is flushed the spaniel should stop and remain on the spot – steadiness is vital for the spaniel.
 After the game is shot the spaniel should retrieve it on the handler’s cue.

 Retrievers work only after the shot and should then retrieve the game to the handler.
 Unlike the spaniel the retriever should be able to independently hunt in a large area and retrieve game to the handler.
 In official field trails in Sweden they always use either warm game (shot during the hunt) or cold game (shot before the field trail), but that can vary from country to country.
+In some countries the sweeping up is part of the field trial and in some it’s not.

 In this video Elsa and Diesel shows hunting (sweeping up) with a retriever: